-The Geopark project aims to achieve a UNESCO designation for Jersey recognising the significance of the Island's abiotic, biological and cultural heritage.
+The Geopark project aims to achieve a UNESCO designation for Jersey, recognising the significance of the Island's abiotic, biological and cultural heritage.

-monument, including their excavations.
-Unlike the old signage they are replacing, the new signs also feature the local language of Jerriais, local artwork and facts about In 2024 new signage was erected at dolmens and other historic monuments across the Island in 2024 to provide visitors with the most up-to-date information about these special sites and their locations.
-The signage was organised by the Aspiring Jersey Island Geopark project and the new signs feature details about the history of each surrounding wildlife and geology.
+In 2024, new signage was erected at dolmens and other historic monuments across the Island to provide visitors with the most up-to-date information about these special sites and their locations.
+The signage was organised by the aspiring Jersey Island Geopark project and the new signs feature details about the history of each monument, including their excavations.
+Unlike the old signage they are replacing, the new signs also feature the local language of Jèrriais, local artwork and facts about surrounding wildlife and geology.

-The signage project involved Geopark partners, including Jersey Heritage, La Société Jersiaise, Jersey National Park, Government of Jersey, National Trust for Jersey and Megalithic Routes.
+The signage project involved Geopark partners, including Jersey Heritage, Société Jersiaise, Jersey National Park, Government of Jersey, National Trust for Jersey and Megalithic Routes.